 Partner.
 This category is reserved for organizations operating under a separate written agreement the Park District that has been approved by the Park District of Oak Park Board of Commissioners and/or the Executive Director.
 These organizations closely match the Park District in mission and objectives, serve the community in a way similar to the Park District, or are able to participate in a partnership that is mutually beneficial and assists the Park District in carrying out its own mission.
 In order to ensure that partners are able to uphold the agreement in a sustained manner, these organizations should have significant resources and have been in existence for at least 25 years.
 Possible examples could include other Oak Park government entities through intergovernmental agreements, Oak Park area educational institutions through facility sharing agreements, or non-profit corporations with a long-standing history in the community.
 Every partner will enter into a separate written agreement lasting one or more years with the Park District in advance of granting or providing any access to Park District facilities.
 Partner agreements are not designed to be a method for organizations to avoid the responsibilities and fees associated with being an Associate, Companion, or Tenant, but are instead an avenue for the Park District to meet its mission and enhance the recreational opportunities available to the residents of Oak Park by working together with other organizations.
-It should also be noted that Partners are only afforded priority access to Park District facilities as set forth in the Partner agreements and do not receive across-the-board priority access for the organization at all Park District facilities at all dates and times.
+It should also be noted that Partners are only afforded priority access to Park District facilities at all dates and times.